 The risk indicator is rated from 1 (low) to 7 (high).
-The rating reflects how much the value of the fund’s assets goes up and down.
+The rating reflects how much the value of the investment option's assets goes up and down.
 A higher risk generally means higher potential returns over time, but more ups and downs along the way.

 To help you clarify your own attitude to risk, you can seek financial advice or work out your risk profile at www.sorted.org.nz/tools/investor-kickstarter.

 Note that even the lowest category does not mean a risk-free investment, and there are other risks that are not captured by this rating.
-This risk indicator is not a guarantee of a fund’s future performance.
+This risk indicator is not a guarantee of an investment option's future performance.
 The risk indicator is based on the returns data for the past five years.
 While risk indicators are usually relatively stable, they do shift from time to time.
-The risk indicator will continue to be updated in future fund updates.
+The risk indicator will continue to be updated in future investment updates.

-See the product disclosure statement (PDS) for more information about the risks associated with investing in this fund.
+See the product disclosure statement (PDS) for more information about the risks associated with investing in this investment option.

 |Average over past 5 years||Past year|

 (after deductions for charges but before tax)

 |Market index annual return (reflects no deduction for charges and tax)||6.85%||(1.13%)|

 The market index annual return is based on the returns of a composite index.
 The composite index is made up of the individual asset class benchmark indices used to measure the performance of each underlying fund/asset class into which the investment option invests.
 Accordingly, the market index annual return the investment option is a composite return, calculated using the weighted average return of the benchmark indices used to measure the performance of the underlying funds/assets into which the investment option invests.
 The weighting for each benchmark within the composite is equal to the strategic asset allocation weighting for that asset class.
 This market index return provides a relative measure of the investment option's performance.